MikeKutz/APEX--RAS-Cloud/README.md

 1. Browse to `Authorization` section
 1. Set `Source for Role or Group Schemes` to `Authentication Scheme`

+{image}

 ## Enable RAS in APP

 RAS is enabled in indivual `Authentication Scheme` (Shared Component)

 - `Source -> PL/SQL Code` allows for procedure definitions
-- `Lodin Processing -> Post-Authentication Procedure Name` is where you set the "RAS Session Initialization
+- `Login Processing -> Post-Authentication Procedure Name` is where you set the "RAS Session Initialization

 Things to do within Post-Authentication:
 - initialize P0 Item values